 The current global situation is characterized by multiple crises: Armed conflict in Syria and elsewhere, terrorist attacks, strained relationships between major global powers, growing inequalities, record-low interest rates and a bleak outlook for the global economy.
-Amidst these crises, two remarkable events yielded hope that the international community is still able, through multilateral diplomacy, to agree on global frameworks that could help to address the root causes of many crises.
+The election of Donald Trump as next president of the United States in December 2016 just marked the latest peak in the rise of populist politicians with nationalistic, protectionist agendas worldwide.
+In 2015, two remarkable events yielded hope that the international community is still able, through multilateral diplomacy, to agree on global frameworks that could help to address the root causes of many crises.
 In September 2015, the United Nations (UN) General Assembly adopted Agenda 2030, encompassing 17 Sustainable Development Goals (SDGs) that formulate universal goals for all countries.
 In December, the Paris Agreement (PA) was adopted under the UN Framework Convention on Climate Change (UNFCCC), setting ambitious objectives and obligations for all countries to address global climate change.
-These multilateral documents set a clear framework for sustainable development and a just transition away from fossil fuels.